 View south from the South Canol Road above the Lapie River

 The road is narrow along this hillside.
-There are some spots to pull over so an oncoming vehicle can pass, but it is pretty much a crapshoot about who gets priority.
-Fortunately, the road is not well-travelled and we have never met an oncoming vehicle through this section so have never had the debate about who will back up to the nearest pull-off.
+There are some spots to pull over so an oncoming vehicle can pass.
+Fortunately, the road is not well-travelled and we have never met an oncoming vehicle so have never had the debate about who will back up to the nearest pull-off.

 The South Canol is narrow above the Lapie Canyon with an occasional